How often do classes meet?

 Yes.
 You will receive a certificate at the completion of Me'ah.
 You and your classmates will be honored at a Me'ah Graduation ceremony during the late spring of your 2nd year of the program.

 Each site sets its own fee, which may vary according to synagogue funds, local subsidies and class size.
 Please contact the Me'ah liaison at your site for more information, or review the class registration form for more details.
 We also offer financial aid to students, please contact our office for more details.

 Is financial aid available?

-Yes, there is financial aid available through Hebrew College.
-Please contact our office to have a confidential conversation about what would help.
+Yes, there is financial aid available through Hebrew College, as well as through local sponsors of the program.
+Please contact our office to have a confidential conversation about financial aid.